BioJulia/Phylogenies.jl/docs/src/man/phylo.md

 end
 ```

-The `Bio.Phylo` module is for data types and methods for handling phylogenetic
+The `Phylogenies` module is for data types and methods for handling phylogenetic
 trees and networks.

 ## Phylogenies